Bishopukpai/Bishopukpai/README.md

 - 👋 Hi, I’m @Bishopukpai
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development (Frontend: React developer)
-- 🌱 I’m currently learning JavaScript and react
+- 🌱 I’m currently building projects with JavaScript and TypeScript
-- 💞️ I’m looking to collaborate on software development
+- 💞️ I’m looking to collaborate on more software development projects
 - 📫 How to reach me bishopukpai0@gmail.com

 <!---